Hot starts, batch inference, and what's next for Runpod Serverless. Webinar June 25.

 The appeal of open models is simple.
 You can run them, test them, and decide if they are worth keeping.
 That only works if your infrastructure lets you move quickly and change your mind.

-This is the kind of work Pods and Instant Clusters are designed for.
+This is the kind of work Pods and Clusters are designed for.
 They make it easy to benchmark new models, compare setups, and scale experiments without committing to a fixed stack or long-term assumptions.

 Early December highlighted a clear shift toward open models and open infrastructure.
 Frontier-class open releases, combined with deeper investment in scheduling and GPU tooling, are making it easier for teams to build powerful AI systems without relying exclusively on closed platforms.